Csantos07/depot_app/README.md

 - Making a grid of accounts (views)
 - GUT OUT
 - Reimplement ActiveStorage

 ## Issues

 - Current issue: Hotwire is not broadcasting the changes made to Accounts (resolved)
 - Logout gives an error page `ActionController::UnknownFormat in Devise::SessionsController#new`

+# Updates:
+In this commit we added the interface of having the form and envelopes on the same page.
+The form takes maybe 1/3 of the page and the evelopes take up the other 2/3rds.

+What I want to tackle next is having the cards be uniform.
+They are currently uneven.